-I’ve been a serious birder for 24 years.
+I’ve been a serious birder for over 25 years.
 I am also legally blind, due to Retinitis Pigmentosa (RP), a genetic condition which causes the loss of peripheral and night vision.
 My central field is less than 15 degrees wide, and even moderate darkness is equivalent to having no light at all.
 RP makes birding much more difficult and sometimes damn frustrating.
 Yet, I’m lucky; I’ve still got a little vision left.
 Many RP victims lose their sight entirely.
 So I’m using what is left of my eyesight in the best way possible: for seeing as many birds as I can, while I still can.

 I became aware of the vision problem in my twenties.
 Skygazing was a hobby when younger, but I had no time for it during college – until one evening at a ‘star party’, where a local astronomy club had telescopes to share.
 A large scope trained on the wispy Veil Nebula gave a view that was getting rave reviews – but when I peered through it, I saw… nothing.
 Odd, I thought, not understanding.
 You doesn’t suddenly notice poor eyesight one day.
 It creeps up on you, giving occasional hints.
 Several years later, after driving into a fence, and having increasingly frequent episodes of seeing odd light patterns and flashes, I got the official diagnosis.